Anger over banks’ gun policies snags $600M road plan

 BATON ROUGE, La.
-(AP) — Louisiana’s plans to finance about $600 million in interstate projects have gotten tied up in a dispute over moves by two banking giants to restrict gun sales by their business customers.
+(AP) — Louisiana’s plans to finance about $600 million in interstate projects got tangled up Thursday in a dispute over moves by two banking giants to restrict gun sales by their business customers.

-The State Bond Commission disagreed Thursday about how and if Louisiana should retaliate against Citigroup and Bank of America for their firearm restriction policies.
+The State Bond Commission, which regulates the roadwork financing plans, disagreed about how and if Louisiana should retaliate against Citigroup and Bank of America for their firearm restriction policies.

-Citigroup announced it will end relationships with businesses that sell firearms to people who haven’t passed a background check or anyone under the age of 21.
-Bank of America said it will stop doing business with certain gun manufacturers.
+“Do I as your state treasurer want to do business with companies that impose these kinds of policies?” said Treasurer John Schroder, the Republican who chairs the commission.
+“And the answer to me was clearly no.”

+The quarrel didn’t derail plans to jumpstart the projects: a widening of Interstate 10 in Baton Rouge, a new exit from Interstate 20 into Barksdale Air Force Base, and an I-10 interchange to serve a new terminal at the New Orleans airport.
+Louisiana will use federal construction bonds, repaid over 12 years with federal highway dollars.

 Most Read Business Stories